-The proposed amendment is necessary to remove the SEGS III-V area from the CEC license since the SEGS III-VII area is currently no longer operational and all decommissioning and closure activities have been completed.
-Additionally, the removal of the SEGS III-V area from the license will allow ia transition of authority, including land use entitlements and environmental approvals, to the County of San Bernardino and construction of clean energy projects specifically solar PV and battery storage.
+The proposed amendment is necessary to remove the SEGS VII area from the CEC license since the SEGS III-VII units are currently no longer operational and all decommissioning and closure activities have been completed for SEGS III-V and VII.
+Additionally, the removal of the SEGS VII area from the license will allow a transition of authority, including land use entitlements and environmental approvals, to the County of San Bernardino and construction of clean energy projects specifically solar PV and battery storage.